 (A) the "probability" that Japan will win the victory in the next FIFA World Cup.

-This is possible (cf. [29]), if "parimutuel betting (or, odds in bookmaker)" is formulated by $Axiom^{(m)}$ 1 (mixed measurement).
-The purpose of this chapter is to show it, and further, to propose the principle of equal weight, that is, whose validity has not been proven yet.
+This is possible (cf. [29]), if "parimutuel betting (or, odds in bookmaker)" is formulated by $Axiom^{(m)} 1$ (mixed measurement).
+The purpose of this chapter is to show it, and further, to propose the principle of equal weight, that is, (B) the principle that, in the absence of any reason to expect one event rather than another, all the possible events should be assigned the same probability. whose validity has not been proven yet.
 It is one of the most important unsolved problems in statistics.
+In Chapter 9, we studied the mixed measurement: that is,